gds32571/lcd/README.md

 The driver file.
 Look inside here to see how to install smbus and also how to scan I2C buss looking for the LCD address.

+Copy these files to a folder named lcd in pi's home folder.

+To make this program start automatically, add this line:

+/home/pi/lcd/showIP.py &

+to /etc/rc.local just before the exit 0 command.